mistval/monochrome/README.md

 ![PublicError log message](https://github.com/mistval/monochrome/blob/master/public_error_log.png)

-All three arguments for PublicError's constructor are optional.
-Pass in undefined or null for any arguments you don't want to provide.
-The first argument can be an object with an embed.
+The arguments for PublicError's constructor are:
+1. {String} An error message to send to the user.
+2. {Boolean} True if the message should be automatically deleted after a short period of time.
+False if it should not be deleted.
+3. {String} A brief description of the failure to print in the logs.
+4. {Error} The internal error, if there is one.

+Any and all arguments can be undefined.
 ## Sample bot
 Add my bot [Kotoba](https://discordapp.com/oauth2/authorize?client_id=251239170058616833&scope=bot) to your server to see an example of a bot running on monochrome.
 ## Help